 This city-run rec center is a longtime home of the Tambourine and Fan youth organization, which was integral to the brass band revival of the late 1900s and to the greater cultural fabric of Treme.
-Civil rights leaders Jerome Smith and Rudy Lombard created the program in 1968, and Smith still runs it today.
+Civil rights leaders Jerome Smith and Rudy Lombard created the program in 1968, and Smith still runs it in 2021.
 In Talk That Music Talk, an essential volume about the city’s brass band community, Bruce “Sunpie” Barnes writes that Smith “created a curriculum for understanding how music, street culture, and social justice are connected in New Orleans, and then taught it by example.”

 While Smith earned a national profile as an activist—he was a Freedom Rider who dealt directly with Robert F. Kennedy—he stayed rooted in Treme, where he grew up.
 With Tambourine and Fan, he crafted after-school and summer programs to cultivate social awareness among children in the neighborhood.
 “The tambourine symbolizes Mardi Gras Indians,” Smith explained, “and the fan is that artifact popularized in the street parade.
 But both connect to the church, and spirituality.”
 He earned the nickname Big Duck, since kids followed him like ducklings.

 Smith was a drum major at Joseph S. Clark High School under band director Yvonne Busch in the 1950s, and played in Southern University’s renowned marching band.
 He considered music, and New Orleans’ brass band tradition in particular, as a sacred practice grounded in community rituals.
 Through Tambourine and Fan, he put instruments in children’s hands, played jazz records for them, and taught them to listen.
 “The saying of ‘good morning’ and ‘good evening’ is New Orleans music,” he often noted.